-This process is highly inefficient, first because the heating element has to get very hot in order to warm the air enough to dry the clothes (and that element has to stay hot for the entirety of the drying cycle).
-Secondly, for all the energy it takes to heat it up, the hot air is then "thrown away" through the outside vent having only been used once.
+This process is highly inefficient, first because the heating element has to get very hot in order to warm the air enough to dry the clothes (and that element has to stay hot for the entire drying cycle).
+Secondly, for all the energy it takes to heat it up, the hot air is then “thrown away” through the outside vent having only been used once.

 A heat pump dryer, on the other hand, has neither a heating element nor a vent.
 It doesn’t make heat like a conventional dryer does, it just moves heat from one place to another, which is inherently more efficient.

 Imagine an air conditioner working in reverse.
 Room temperature air is pulled into a condenser.
 But, while the air conditioner emits warm air to the outside, the heat pump dryer sends it into the drum instead, where it absorbs moisture from the wet clothes.
 The warm damp air then passes through an evaporator and, as it cools, the moisture collects on the coil and drips into a collection tray.

 Affiliate Disclaimer: Just a heads up.
 We make a small commission if you purchase from any of the links in this blog post.

 Then, rather than being vented to the outside, the still-warm-now-dry air then passes back through the condenser where it is re-heated before it passes back through the drum in a continuous loop.